School Nutrition Program

 Payment Responsibility for Free/Reduced Price Meal Applicants: It is the parent’s/guardian’s responsibility to provide the means for their student to be properly fed and ready to learn.
 In order to do this, parents have three options:

-Provide money online for the student or students to purchase a school meal Complete the free/reduced application to determine eligibility of meal benefits Send a lunch from home
+Provide money online for the student or students to purchase a school meal, Complete the free/reduced application to determine eligibility of meal benefits, or Send a lunch from home

 All students are eligible to apply for free or reduced meal benefits.
 Federal guidelines allow school systems a maximum of ten (10) days to approve a new free and reduced price meal application.
 No student is allowed a free and reduced price meal without a current approved application on file in the School Nutrition Department.
 Parents/guardians who apply for free and reduced price meal benefits are responsible for payment of all school meals and accumulated charges until approval is granted.
 Once approval is granted, parents will receive a notification letter of a student’s eligibility showing the effective date.
 If a notification letter is not received 2 within ten (10) days, parents should check with the School Nutrition Central Office to see if the free and reduced application has been received.

-Students whose parents/guardians do not pay their meal charges will be referred to the Director of Operations for assistance in collecting payment.
+Students whose parents/guardians do not pay their meal charges will be referred to the Director of Finance and Operations for assistance in collecting payment.
 Principals will work with withdrawing, transferring and/or graduating students to collect all negative balances prior to the students last day in school.
-Principals have the discretion to reimburse school lunch charges.
-Principals also have the discretion to deny certain student privileges, i.e. field trips.
+The school also has the discretion to deny certain student privileges, i.e. field trips, due to outstanding balances.

 "This institution is an equal opportunity provider."